acoppes/acoppes/site/_drafts/draft-endofyear-2025.markdown

 <img src="/assets/2025review/shipminer-wishlist-02.png"/>
 </div>

-A year ago the game had around 1.3k wishlists and now the game has around 3k.
+A year ago the game had around 1.3k wishlists and now it has 3k.
 Some key moments were when I had the first [Threads "hit" post](https://www.threads.com/@ariel_coppes/post/DG9QtsgRdqk), starting the private Playtest and then the Demo.
-I didn't participate in any Steam Next Fest yet, I am saving that for when I am close to the release.
+I didn't participate in any Steam Next Fest yet, I am saving that for when the Demo is the best possible, closer to the release.

 In marketing terms, I did a low effort of showing some Gifs and Videos on Twitter, Bluesky, Threads and Tumblr.
 From time to time I try again Reddit with different luck (I recently had a good post there).
-I recently started to put videos in Youtube Shorts, TikTok and Instagram and even though they didn't do bad, I don't have a good call to action there so I didn't convert almost anything.
+I started also to put videos in Youtube Shorts, TikTok and Instagram and even though they didn't do bad, I still don't have a good call to action there so the conversion to wishlists was really low.

 For the next year the idea is to start participating in more events now that I have a public Demo, and also start contacting content creators to try to catch some interest with time.

-I am currently working on a mid loop of the game where the player decides where to go next after completing one asteroid, hope to get an update soon.

 <div align="center">
 <iframe src="https://store.steampowered.com/widget/4028800/?utm_source=personalpage&utm_campaign=announcement" frameborder="0" width="646" height="190"></iframe>
 </div>

 Even though I didn't start Ship Miner to make my dad proud or something like that, I really wanted to share with him my gamedev journey and also the release of my own game to the world.
-He was one of the main reasons I decided to make games when I was a kid and I really hope he is somewhere out there, watching.
+He was one of the main reasons I decided to make games when I was a kid and I really hope he is somewhere out there watching over me.

 ## Other projects & game jams

 In terms of other projects and jams, this year I took that easy and only decided to participate in the [GBJAM](https://itch.io/jam/gbjam-13).
-The theme for this year was Luck and we made a game named Faster than Luck with my friend [Unf0ld](https://www.instagram.com/unf0ldmusic/?hl=en).
+The theme for this year was Unlucky and we made a game named Faster than Luck with my friend [Unf0ld](https://www.instagram.com/unf0ldmusic/?hl=en), clearly inspired by [FTL](https://store.steampowered.com/app/212680/FTL_Faster_Than_Light/) (a game we both love).

 <div class="project">
 <img src="/assets/2025review/itch_cover.gif" width="240px"/>